commands and arguments

 This explains why the following four different command lines are the

-same after shell expansion
+same after shell expansion.

 [student@linux ~]$ echo Hello World